Crash Bandicoot (video game): Japanese distribution

 In preparation for presenting Crash Bandicoot to Sony's Japanese division, Gavin spent a month studying anime and manga, reading English-language books on the subject, watching Japanese films and observing competitive characters in video games.
 Upon Naughty Dog's first meeting with the executives of Sony Computer Entertainment Japan, the executives handed Naughty Dog a document that compared Crash with Mario and Nights into Dreams.
 Although Crash was rated favorably in the graphics department, the main character and the game's non-Japanese "heritage" were seen as weak points.
 The renderings of the character made specifically for the meeting also proved unimpressive.
 During a break following the initial meeting, Gavin approached Charlotte Francis, the artist responsible for the renderings, and gave her fifteen minutes to adjust Crash's facial features.
 Sony Japan bought Crash for Japanese distribution after being shown the modified printout.

-The Japanese version of Crash Bandicoot was made easier than the original release to appeal to the Japanese PlayStation market's preference for lower difficulty levels.
+Sony producer Shuhei Yoshida, convinced that the game was excessively challenging and that Japanese players preferred a more manageable experience, suggested that the game's difficulty be lowered for the Japanese market.
+To compose his argument, Yoshida created charts and data comparing Crash Bandicoot to Donkey Kong Country in terms of enemy variety and the amount of new elements in each level.
+Naughty Dog received his feedback constructively in a meeting in which he presented his findings and they adjusted the game's Japanese version accordingly.
+Adjustments included shortening levels such as "The High Road", changing the size of platforms in the levels "Upstream" and "Up the Creek", and Aku Aku explaining the game's mechanics via pop-up text instructions in the first few levels.

 The localization hid the game's American origins as much as possible, featuring no roman letters for instance.
-Pop-up text instructions given by Aku Aku were added for the Japanese version of the game.
 Some of the game's music was changed at the request of Sony's Japanese division to be less "edgy".
 A screen in which Crash is struck by falling crates the player had missed in a level was altered after the Japanese children testing the game reported being disturbed and upset by the image.
-A death animation in which Crash is reduced to a pair of eyeballs and shoes following an explosion was omitted due to its resemblance to the modus operandi of a serial killer loose in Japan at the time.

 The Japanese television advertising campaign for Crash Bandicoot included a dance performed by a costumed Crash Bandicoot mascot; the dance was created by Sony Japan's marketing manager Megumi Hosoya.
 The advertisement's background music became the opening theme for the Japanese versions of subsequent Crash Bandicoot games, and the success of the campaign influenced Naughty Dog to incorporate the dance into the games.
 Crash Bandicoot was released in Japan on December 9, 1996.
 It was later re-released as part of The Best for Family range on May 28, 1998, and the PSOne Books release followed on October 12, 2001.